Wheel Strategy vs. Covered Call ETFs (QYLD, XYLD, JEPI): DIY or Outsource?

 - JEPI uses a more sophisticated approach, combining equity-linked notes (ELNs) with a portfolio of low-volatility S&P 500 stocks.
 It sells out-of-the-money options, retaining some upside while generating income.

-The key difference from running your own wheel: these ETFs write calls continuously and mechanically.
-There is no judgment about when implied volatility is high or low, no strike optimization, and no ability to skip a cycle when the risk/reward is poor.
+Here's the key difference from running your own wheel: these ETFs write calls continuously and mechanically.
+There's no judgment about when IV is high or low, no strike optimization, and no ability to skip a cycle when the risk/reward stinks.

-Here is how the major covered call ETFs stack up against a self-managed wheel strategy on a $50,000 portfolio.
+Here's how the major covered call ETFs stack up against running the wheel yourself on $50,000.

 | Metric | QYLD | XYLD | JEPI | DIY Wheel |